VLucet/landchange-connectivity-monteregie/ReadMe.md

 The workflow is controlled with the help of the main bash utility [`landcon.sh`](https://github.com/VLucet/landchange-connectivity-monteregie/blob/master/landcon.sh) in the top directory.
 This utility is used to run all the steps in the thesis analysis.
-Help can be acessed with `landcon.sh -h`
+Help can be accessed with `landcon.sh -h`

     LAND USE CHANGE AND CON MODEL - 2020
     Valentin Lucet - Thesis McGill University